 Here, I’ve taken on the long and arduous but extremely necessary task of ranking every single Netflix film from bullshit to bloody brilliant.

 Yep, that’s right.
-I actually went through all 254 Netflix Original Films (excluding docos and films not available in Aus) to let you guys know what’s up.
+I actually went through Netflix Original Films (excluding docos and films not available in Aus) to let you guys know what’s up.

 My decisions have been made based on what the critics have voted, how viewers have rated them, and, perhaps most importantly, what I, Matt Galea, think.